ORNL/intersect-architecture/ms/interaction.rst

 *client-server* and *asynchronous messaging*.
-Here we describe the relative merits of each communication architecture, followed by example approaches for implementing the common interaction patterns introduced in :ref:`intersect:arch:ms:interactions` using each architecture.
+Here we describe the relative merits of each communication architecture, followed by example approaches for implementing the common interaction patterns introduced in :ref:`intersect:arch:ms:interaction` using each architecture.

 The predominant approach to client-server communication architecture involves RESTful microservices that provide a synchronous